A7FL

-The American 7s Football League (A7FL) is a professional league in the United States which plays a seven-man version of gridiron football called American 7s Football.
+The American 7s Football League (A7FL) is a sports league in the United States which plays a seven-man version of gridiron football called American 7s Football.
 Launched in 2015, its games are played without football helmets or other protective equipment.
 The A7FL is the only organized level of competition in American 7s football.

+League players are not paid during the season and most of them are primarily amateurs.
+Instead cash prizes are awarded to division and national champs (divided among the roster of roughly 25 players).
+For the 2022 season the prize pool was $50,000.

 History

-Founded in 2014 with play commencing the following year, the A7FL plays an eight-game schedule running from March to June.
-It primarily attracts semi-professional football players seeking opportunities to stay in shape during spring.
+Founded in 2014 with play commencing the following year, the A7FL plays a seven-game schedule running from March to May, with playoffs running from June to July.
+It can trace it history to a New York metropolitan area league called Town Beef that started in 2008 and played 7-on-7 full-contact football with no helmets or pads.

+The league primarily attracts semi-professional football players seeking opportunities to stay in shape during spring.
 In 2016, the league participated in a safety study led by the New Jersey Institute of Technology.

+In 2023, the league had its first former NFL starter sign with a team, that being cornerback Dominique Rodgers-Cromartie, who signed with the Tampa Nightcrawlers.

 Differences from other leagues

 A7FL players play without pads or helmets as part of what the league describes as an effort to reduce the potential of head injuries resulting from helmet-to-helmet contact.
 League games also do not include kickoffs, field goals, or punts, and, instead of the kickoff, implement a unique version of special teams called a 3-on-1 throw off (three 'throwing' players and one receiver).
 Games are played on narrow fields of 37 yards' width (34 m, between one set of hash marks and the furthest sideline away) to accommodate fewer players on the field on each team.
 A7FL games are played between two seven-man teams; teams are, additionally, required to cap their rosters at 35 active players.